The Ridge (TV series): Production

 The series was announced when BBC Scotland and New Zealand broadcasting company Sky New Zealand commissioned a six-part psychological thriller series entitled The Ridge with Scottish television production outfit Sinner Films and New Zealand production company Great Southern Television would serve as co-producers of the six-part thriller television series whilst Paris-based French global sales distribution company Oble had brought international distribution rights to the upcoming series.

 By December 2024, Canadian production studio Boat Rocker Studios had joined the upcoming New Zealand/Scottish six-part thriller series The Ridge as a co-producer and would replace French distribution company Oble as the former had taken over international distribution rights to the series.

 The six-part series is written by Douglas Mackinnon, David Murdoch, Alan Campbell, Kate McDermott, Jess Sayer and Nora Chassler with Douglas Mackinnon as lead director and Robyn Grace as 2nd director on the series.
 The series is a co-production between BBC Scotland and Sky New Zealand with co-production from Great Southern Studios and Sinner Films alongside Canadian production outfit Boat Rocker Studios who would manage global distribution to the series.
 Douglas Mackinnon, Ivan Schneeberg, David Fortier, Jon Rutherford and Erik Pack are among the executive producers.

 The cast is led by Lauren Lyle and Jay Ryan as well as Dulcie Smart, Florence Hartigan, Chloe Parker, David Van Horn, Taqi Nazeer, Claire Dargo and Cora Bissett.

 Filming commenced in February 2025.
 Filming locations include Falkirk, Scotland and New Zealand.
+Seamer House at 162 Sunnyside Road, Coatesville, served as the New Zealand Manor the characters reside at.
+The house had previously been the set for the 2009 20th Century Fox movie Aliens in the Attic, with The Ridge taking advantage of much of the restoration work completed for Aliens in the Attic, such as various pieces of furniture.